sculpin/sculpin.io/source/community.md

 # Community

+Sculpin is new and still undergoing heavy development.
+Please feel free to send any questions or comments our way!
 Want to get involved?
-Here are a few ways:
+Please do!

+We can be found in a number of ways:

 * Find us in the [#sculpin](irc://irc.freenode.org/sculpin) IRC channel on irc.freenode.org.